 St. Andrew’s grew quickly to approximately 2600 members in 1968.
 The next milestone was reached in June 1975, when the final mortgage payment was made.
 A mortgage-burning ceremony was held in July of that year.

 Reverend Cox retired in 1988.
 Reverends Richard Dorst and Rollin Hughes served in the interim until, in January 1990, the Reverend Mark Nazarian was called as senior pastor.
 Pastor Mark Nazarian currently serves the flock at St. Andrews.
-He has been joined over the years by Reverend Bill Steele, Reverend Martin Smith, and most recently, Reverend Peter Dunn and Reverend Chelsea Ham.
+He has been joined over the years by Reverend Bill Steele, Reverend Martin Smith, Reverend Peter Dunn, and Reverend Chelsea Ham.